 This is an initial public offering of our securities.
-Each unit has an offering price of \$10.00 and consists of one share of Class A common stock and one-third of one redeemable warrant.
+Each unit has an offering price of \$10.00 and consists of one share of Class A common stock and one-half of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as described herein.
 Only whole warrants are exercisable.
-No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-The warrants will become exercisable 30 days after the completion of our initial business combination and will expire five years after the completion of our initial business combination or earlier upon redemption or our liquidation, as described herein.
-The underwriters have a 45-day option from the date of this prospectus to purchase up to 2,625,000 additional units to cover overallotments, if any.
+No fractional warrants will be issued upon separation of the units and only whole warrants will become exercisable 30 days after the completion of our initial business combination and will expire five years after the completion of our initial business combination or earlier upon redemption or our liquidation, as described herein.
+The underwriters have a 45-day option from the date of this prospectus to purchase up to 2,250,000 additional units to cover over-allotments, if any.

 We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of Class A common stock upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account described below as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account (which interest shall be net of taxes payable), divided by the number of then outstanding shares of Class A common stock that were sold as part of the units in this offering, which we refer to collectively as our public shares, subject to the limitations and on the conditions described herein.
-If we are unable to complete our initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares at a per share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, (which interest shall be net of taxes payable and up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, subject to applicable law and certain conditions as further described herein.
+If we are unable to complete our initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares at a per share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including interest earned on the funds held in the trust account (which interest shall be net of taxes payable and up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares, subject to applicable law and certain conditions as further described herein.

-Our sponsor, AMCI Sponsor II LLC has committed to purchase an aggregate of 2,500,000 private placement warrants (or 2,675,000 warrants if the underwriters' over-allotment option is exercised in full), each exercised to purchase one share of Class A common stock at \$11.50 per share, at a price of \$1.50 per warrant, or \$3,750,000 in the aggregate (or \$4,012,500 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, AMCI Sponsor II LLC has committed to purchase an aggregate of 3,500,000 private placement warrants (or 3,725,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of Class A common stock at \$11.50 per share, at a price of \$1.00 per warrant, or \$3,500,000 in the aggregate (or \$3,725,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.